Home | About USIG | What's New | Events

 [6] This means that economic activity supports the primary purpose of the charity, not that the economic activity is the primary purpose of the organization.

-[7] Charities may also engage in other types of trading, including “ancillary,” lotteries, and trading within the "small scale exemption."
-For more detailed information on these types of economic activities, please consult Publication CC35 on the Charity Commission web site .
+[6] Charities may also engage in other types of trading, including “ancillary” lotteries, and trading within the "small scale exemption."
+For more detailed information on these types of economic activities, please consult Publication CC35, "Trustees, Trading, and Tax: How Charities May Lawfully Trade," on the Charity Commission web site.
 For purposes of this Note, the key point is that the principal purpose of a charity cannot be to engage in these additional types of trading activities.

-[10] Finance Act 1990, s.25 as amended and Finance Act 2000, s.39.
-For further discussion of the “Gift Aid” scheme, see D. Morris, Comparative Analysis: The Global Perspective – the Treatment of Charitable Contributions in the UK (on file with ICNL).
+[8] For further discussion of the “Gift Aid” scheme, see D. Morris, Comparative Analysis: The Global Perspective – the Treatment of Charitable Contributions in the UK.